By/ Last Modified On January 15, 2023

-This pumpkin spice blend is simple to make and can be mixed up in no time!
-You no longer need to worry about whether or not store bought pumpkin spice is safe to consume.
-Make your own, from scratch, and get back to baking.
+This pumpkin pie spice recipe is simple to make and can be mixed up in no time!
+Make your own pumpkin pie spice, from scratch, and make as little or as much as you need for baking.

 The oven was preheated and I didn't have time to run to the store.
 I searched through the spices in my cupboard and discovered that I had all the right ingredients to make my own pumpkin spice.

 There are some pumpkin spice blends out there that are made poorly and can be contaminated with wheat, from being processed in the same facility as wheat.
 You remove that worry when you make your own gluten-free pumpkin spice blend at home.